Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-\textbf{Different hierarchical combinations. } We explore the effectiveness of hierarchical contexts by evaluating the anomaly detection performance over different combinations of the hierarchies in Eq. \ref{eq:final}.
-The results in Table \ref{table:hierarchies} highlight an optimum of the hierarchy combinations with the fixed patch sizes (9$\times$9, 7$\times$7 and 5$\times$5 correspond to hierarchical layers 1, 2 and 3).
+\tb{Different hierarchical combinations.} We explore the effectiveness of hierarchical contexts by evaluating the anomaly detection performance over different combinations of the hierarchies in \cref{eq:final}.
+The results in \Cref{table:hierarchies} highlight an optimum of the hierarchy combinations with the fixed patch sizes (9$\times$9, 7$\times$7 and 5$\times$5 correspond to hierarchical layers 1, 2, and 3).
 As shown, features from hierarchies 1+2 can surpass most existing advances but benefit from global contexts captured by more profound hierarchical combinations 1+2+3.

+\tb{Different patch sizes.} We investigate the importance of spatial search areas in \cref{sec:HAM} by evaluating changes in anomaly detection performance over different patch sizes in \cref{eq:PT}.
+To simplify the evaluations, we only change the patch sizes of hierarchical layer 1.
+Results in \cref{fig:ps} show that the performance slightly improves with the increased patch sizes.
+As reported in PatchCore \cite{patchcore}, due to the distraction brought by easy-normal examples, its performance first increases and then decreases with the elevated patch sizes.
+Hence, the consistent outperformance with the increased patch sizes indicates that such an issue can be addressed by the proposed \ti{ATMM}.

-\textbf{Different template sizes. } Table \ref{table:Templates} reports the relationship between the performance (PRO, image- and pixel-level AUROC), template set size and inference time of our method on the MVTec AD dataset.
-Compared to the original template set, the 60-sheet tiny template set compressed by the proposed \textit{PTS} achieves comparable performance with a breakneck speed (26.1 FPS).
-Besides, as growing the template set size from 10 to 60, the inference time has a minor increase, and the performance rises to different extents.
-Image-level AUROC, an anomaly detection metric, significantly increases by 1.3\%, while the anomaly localization metrics: pixel-level AUROC and PRO, slightly rise by 0.4\% and 0.7\%, respectively.
-Combined with the results reported in Table \ref{table:IAD}, the detection of some categories, like the screws, is vulnerable to failure brought by the incompleteness of the template set.
-It is also worth noting that utilizing a 20-sheet template set can outperform most existing methods, which proves the superiority of our methods.
+\tb{Different template sizes.} \Cref{table:Templates} reports the relationship between the performance (PRO, image- and pixel-level AUROC), template set size, and inference time of our method on the MVTec AD dataset.
+Compared to the original template set, the 60-sheet tiny template set compressed by the proposed \ti{PTS} achieves comparable performance with a breakneck speed (26.1 FPS).
+Besides, by increasing the template set size from 10 to 60, the inference time has a minor increase, and the performance rises to different extents.
+Image-level AUROC, an anomaly detection metric, significantly increases by 2.4\%, while the anomaly localization metrics: pixel-level AUROC and PRO, slightly rise by 0.5\% and 1.0\%, respectively.
+Combined with the results reported in \Cref{table:IAD}, the detection of some categories, like the screws, is vulnerable to failure brought by the incompleteness of the template set.